pietrocarbo/deep-transfer/README.md

 Given a __content image__ and an arbitrary __style image__,
 the program attempts to transfer the visual style characteristics extracted from the style image to the content image generating __stylized ouput__.

-The core architecture is VGG19 Convolutional Autoencoder performing Whitening and Coloring Transformation on the content and style feature in the bottleneck layer.
+The core architecture is a VGG19 Convolutional Autoencoder performing Whitening and Coloring Transformation on the content and style features in the bottleneck layer.

 ## Installation